 Marriage Therapy can Help

-Marriage therapy can help each person in the couple to begin to open up and get in touch with their pain and despair at having lost the connection to their partner.
+Marriage therapy and couples counseling can help each person in the couple to begin to open up and get in touch with their pain and despair at having lost the connection to their partner.
 When the need for your partner to “say something”, anything, is so great you are willing to do just about anything to get a reaction from that person that you used to feel so much love and connection with.

 Emotional Safety in Marriage Counseling